malikhan-dev/malikhan-dev/README.md

 ## 👤Mohammadreza Malikhan

 <div>

-   Backend developer specializing in Go (Golang) and C#, focused on building efficient systems, reusable libraries, and clean backend architectures.
-Creator of ZenQL. an internal dsl for golang. comparable to c# linq and java streams💡
+I am a backend developer with a strong focus on Go and C#.
+My work centers on building high-performance systems and designing reusable, clean architectures.
+I am the creator of Zen-QL a powerful query language for Go that brings LINQ and Java Streams like capabilities to the ecosystem.
+I am a dedicated open-source contributor, and I find great joy in creating tools that solve complex challenges.

 </div>